Back to: Design Patterns in C# With Real-Time Examples

 Step 6: Adding Views:

-We need to add the Views inside the Employee Folder which is inside the Views folder.
+We need to add the Views inside the Employee Folder inside the Views folder.
 So, first, add a folder with the name Employee within the Views folder, and then add the following views inside the Employee Folder.

 Index.cshtml View